 Professor, Department of Anatomy & Neurobiology and Pediatrics, BUSM

-As the director, I oversee all the main activities of our research programs.
+As the center director, I oversee all the main activities of our research programs.
 I have long-standing interests in language and social-cognitive development in a number of different populations, especially autism, Williams syndrome, and developmental language disorders.
 More recently, my research has explored the connections between brain structure and function and cognitive/behavioral impairments in people with these disorders at different ages, from infancy through young adulthood.
 My work is supported by grants from the National Institutes of Health and private foundations.
 I have edited several books, published many articles and chapters, and serve on the editorial boards of a number of professional journals.
 I served as the President for the International Society for Autism Research from 2011 to 2013.
 I regularly present my research at professional conferences, government meetings, parent advocacy groups, and training institutes both in the United States and around the world.